Guns & Moses: Cast

+Jewish Sect

+Rabbi Mo and his family are portrayed to be part of the Chabad Lubavitch sect.
+While not mentioned by name in the film, there is a scene in his house where a picture of the former head of Lubavitch, Menachem Mendel Schneerson, appears, as is customary within their sect.
+Judaism is a non-proselytizing religion, in particular to those who are non-Jews; however, Chabad is an internal-proselytizing sect within Judaism, where they will try to convince other Jews to "act like them".
+Therefore, in the film, the character of Clay Gibbons would not have been asked to convert, and is only asked to empathize with the Jews themselves.
+Chabad sends "missionaries" across the world to help Jewish communities, as well as Jews of any sub-denomination, without any expectation of monetary gain, which is also why the donation given to build the Jewish Center is also considered such a "Mitzvah" (good deed).

 Production

-In December 2022, it was announced that Feuerstein, McDonough, Mulroney and Lloyd were cast in the film and that filming began in Santa Clarita, California.
-In January 2023, it was announced that Tal, Busey and Sheffer, as well as other actors, were cast in the film.
+In December 2022, it was announced that Feuerstein, McDonough, Mulroney and Lloyd had been cast in the film, with filming beginning in Santa Clarita, California.
+In January 2023, it was announced that Tal, Busey and Sheffer, as well as other actors, had been cast in the film.

 Release

 The film premiered at the Los Angeles Jewish Film Festival on June 19, 2024.
 It was theatrically released in the United States on July 18, 2025.

-A second theatrical release is scheduled for September 7, 2025 through September 11, 2025.
+A second theatrical release was scheduled for September 7, 2025, through September 11, 2025.